 Anandamaya kosha is the bliss body.
 Anada means bliss.
 Our ability to feel bliss might be enhanced by the celebration and joy of the holiday season, but we often lose touch with the bliss trying to satisfy the mind body and the needs of others.
 Most of us are still reaching for contact with our bliss body.

 What to do: Devotion and service are the traditional paths to bliss.
-Experience bliss when caroling, chanting.
+Experience bliss when caroling, and chanting.
 Appreciate an exquisite moment of flow in service to your family this holiday season.

-Refining your connection to the koshas can make this year’s holidays healthy and balanced, full of joy, special to you and those you love.
+Refining your connection to the koshas can make this year’s holidays healthy and balanced, full of joy, and special to you and those you love.
 Blessings to you and yours this holiday season.